How to register NoSpamProxy in Microsoft Azure

 - For the account type, select Accounts in any organizational directory (any Azure AD directory - Multitenant).

-- Select Web as the type for the redirection URIs and enter the following URIs:https://www.nospamproxy.de/de/admin-consent-redirect/https://www.nospamproxy.de/en/admin-consent-redirect/
+- Select Web as the type for the redirect URIs and enter the following URIs:

 - Click Register.